 Helicobacter Pylori is a common bacterial infection that attacks the lining of the stomach, causing ulcers, bloating, abdominal pain, and lack of appetite.
 Many people have no idea they have it.
 This spiral-shaped bacterium is thought to infect up to half the world’s population.
-Although, most cases of the infection can be eradicated with treatment, resulting in no long-term effects, it can lead to more serious conditions, such as gastritis, anemia, obstruction of the stomach, and in some cases, stomach cancer.
-Can an H. Pylori infection be a precursor to cancer?
+Although, most cases of the infection can be eradicated with treatment, resulting in no long-term effects, it can potentially lead to more serious conditions, such as gastritis, anemia, and obstruction of the stomach.
+An H. Pylori bacterial infection can also increase a person’s risk for stomach cancer.

 H. Pylori Risk Factors

-H. Pylori is a gram-negative bacterium that is contagious, and can be spread via saliva.
-It could be as simple as using the same spoon as a family member carrying the bacteria.
-It’s also spread through the oral-fecal route.
+H. Pylori is a gram-negative bacterium that is contagious.
+It can be spread via saliva, which means infection could be as simple as using the same spoon as a family member who is infected.
+It can also be spread through the oral-fecal route.
 This is why it’s critical to treat all members of a family.
-If one member is host to the infection, there is a high likelihood that other members may have been infected as well.
+If one person is host to the infection, there is a high likelihood that other members may have been infected, as well.

-Contaminated water and food are one avenue of transmission.
-Many people get the infection during childhood and are asymptomatic.
-People, particularly children, living in areas with poor sanitation, lack of hygiene, and inadequate living conditions are at increased risk.
-Interestingly, some ethnicities are more at risk, including Hispanics and African Americans.
+Contaminated food and water are another avenue of transmission.
+Many people get the infection during childhood and remain asymptomatic.
+People, particularly children, living in areas with poor sanitation, lack of hygiene, and inadequate living conditions are at increased risk of becoming infected.
+Interestingly, some ethnicities are more susceptible to infection, including Hispanics and African Americans.

 H. Pylori can survive in the stomach for years without symptoms manifesting.
 It can attack the stomach lining and upper intestine, causing ulcers, and chronic gastritis, and in some cases stomach cancer.

 What Are The Symptoms Of An H. Pylori Bacterial Infection?

-Here is a list of symptoms associated with H. Pylori.
+Here is a list of symptoms associated with an H. Pylori bacterial infection.
 Keep in mind, many people don’t have symptoms:

 - Sense of fullness